"Where are the female leaders in animal health?"

 Numbers of women vets only began to rise in the 1920s, and by 1960 they still accounted for less than 5% of the profession.

 Today the split is 60/40 in favour of females.

 However, there remains a far smaller proportion at senior level.

-Amanda Boag, clinical director at Vets Now and an RCVS council member, said “There are many and varying reasons why women are less likely to end up in leadership positions although these are not unique to the veterinary industry.
+Amanda Boag, clinical director at Vets Now and an RCVS vice-president, said “There are many and varying reasons why women are less likely to end up in leadership positions although these are not unique to the veterinary industry.

 “Having said that, the gender gap in veterinary leadership roles is clearly a cause for concern for the profession."